What is a Job Aggregator?

 Keep in mind that not all feeds are the same, and not all aggregators are the same.
 When you choose which job boards and job aggregators to advertise on, make sure you optimize your job enough so that it will be seen by as many applicants as possible.

-To learn more about how ApplicantPro can help you advertise your jobs, click here.
+Learn more about how ApplicantPro can help you advertise your job listings.

 Enjoy this article?
 Don't forget to share.